+Options Description

--s or --server <server_name>
+-s orserver

-server_name is the name of the database server to be checked for proper configuration.
+<server_name></server_name> server_name is the name of the database server to be checked for proper configuration.
 If the option is omitted, the settings of the global section of the BART configuration file are checked.

-- When the -s option is omitted, the global section [BART], which contains parameters including bart_host, backup_path, and pg_basebackup_path is checked. - When the -s option is specified, the parameters in the specified server section are checked.
-In addition, certain postgresql.conf parameters for the database server must be properly set and the database server must be activated for certain processes.
-These requirements include the following: - The cluster_owner parameter must be set to the user account owning the database cluster directory. - A password-less SSH/SCP connection must be set between the BART user and the user account specified by the cluster_owner parameter. - A database superuser must be specified by the BART user parameter. - The pg_hba.conf file must contain a replication entry for the database superuser specified by the BART user parameter. - The archive_mode parameter in the postgresql.conf file must be enabled. - The archive_command parameter in the postgresql.auto.conf or the postgresql.conf file must be set. - The allow_incremental_backups parameter in the BART configuration file must be enabled for database servers for which incremental backups are to be taken. - Archiving of WAL files to the BART backup catalog must be in process. - The WAL scanner program must be running.
+- When the -s option is omitted, the global section [BART] parameters including bart_host, backup_path, and pg_basebackup_path are checked. - When the -s option is specified, the server section parameters are checked.
+In addition, certain database server postgresql.conf parameters are also checked, which include the following: - The cluster_owner parameter must be set to the user account owning the database cluster directory. - A passwordless SSH/SCP connection must be set between the BART user and the user account specified by the cluster_owner parameter. - A database superuser must be specified by the BART user parameter. - The pg_hba.conf file must contain a replication entry for the database superuser specified by the BART user parameter. - The archive_mode parameter in the postgresql.conf file must be enabled. - The archive_command parameter in the postgresql.auto.conf or the postgresql.conf file must be set. - The allow_incremental_backups parameter in the BART configuration file must be enabled for database servers for which incremental backups are to be taken. - Archiving of WAL files to the archive_path must be in process. - The WAL scanner program must be running.